Information Access Rights

 Without a valuation cap, the original investor must also convert at $3 per share, and would receive 33,333 shares ($100,000 / $3.00).

 But with a cap, the investor’s note or SAFE converts at $1.00 per share instead, and the investor receives 100,000 shares ($100,000 / $1.00).
-Under this scenario, the company must issue three times as many shares than if no cap was used, which dilutes the founders and other existing shareholders that much more, and can make it harder to incentivize new investors.
+Under this scenario, the company must issue three times as many shares as would be issued if no cap was used, which dilutes the founders and other existing shareholders that much more, and can make it harder to incentivize new investors.

 Both SAFEs and convertible notes may include a conversion discount in their terms.